ShinyDCL/sandstorm-contests/README.md

   - <a href="https://www.freepik.com/free-vector/stylish-golden-frame-floral-red-banner-design_28268260.htm">Image by Creative_hat</a> on Freepik
   - Image by <a href="https://www.freepik.com/free-vector/vintage-golden-frames-set_1050491.htm">Freepik</a>
   - <a href="https://www.freepik.com/free-vector/premium-quality-banner-collection_4393435.htm">Image by rawpixel.com</a> on Freepik

-For some of these textures I have edited color and some I have combined in one image to reduce texture count in scene.

 ## Try it out